rendezqueue/rendezqueue/deploy/rendezqueue.com/README.md

 * Enable HTTP and HTTPS in the Firewall section.
 * Declare a Disk for the container's persistent data.
 * Declare that disk/volume to be mounted to `/etc/letsencrypt` in the Container.

+To update, just build and push a new container image and restart the VM.